LCC-CIT/CS295N-CourseMaterials/Labs/Lab06/Lab6Instructions_CS295N.md

 Upload the following to the Code Review Forum:

-1. Your web site's URL on Smarter ASP.NET
+2. A document containing screen-shots of the web app in the exercise from part 1 running in your browser. (please use .docx or .pdf format)
-2. A document containing screen-shots of the web app in the tutoril from part 1 running in your browser. (please use .docx or .pdf format)
+2.

 ####Production Version